Henry Waterson

 Amounts given to Emerson

-by Waterson were loans to Emerson who was always short of money
+by Waterson were loans to Emerson who was always short of money.-

-and was an important business associate. |
+The money was only lent because Emerson was an important business associate. |

 Sources: